Manel3/usbpower/README.md

 # usbpower

-This is a try to develop a Win lower filter driver to patch USB support adding Port-Power control feature to powered USB HUBs which support it (very few).
+This is a try to develop a Win upper filter driver to patch USB support adding Port-Power control feature to powered USB HUBs which support it (very few).
 The target is to allow uhubctl https://github.com/mvp/uhubctl to work on Windows.

+This is my first driver so it will take me some time.
+Here below and in HOWTO directory it is what I am researching.

+## Background

 Power per port means real switch off +5V in the USB ports.

-This is my first driver so it will take me some time.
-Here below it is what I am researching.
+It is included in USB 2.0 specification as a must for powered hubs (hubs with power supply), not included in laters specifications, and included again in USB 3.2 specification for all USB-C connectors.

+Unfortunately there is no support to use Power per port in Windows due to a design decission.

 ## HOWTO
 KEYS: